The ICRETH Team

 - Dr Neil Ormerod

-Dr Neil Ormerod is a Research Fellow at ICRETH.
-Neil specialises in evaluation studies within the fields of environmental management, tourism and recreation.
-His current research interests focus on outdoor recreation and tourism spaces, mobilities, and the commodification of outdoor sports and activities.
+Dr Neil Ormerod is a Research Fellow in the School of Events, Tourism Hospitality & Languages.
+Neil specialises in evaluation studies within the the fields of events, tourism, business and leisure.
+His current research interests focus on impact, outdoor recreation and tourism spaces, and the commodification of outdoor sports and activities.